top of page

-A blade begins by welding either the ball bearing or 2" round bar to a section of rebar to be used as a handle for the forging process.
-Once the forge is cookin', I heat the steel until it reaches its non-magnetic temperature- this means that the chemical compounds of the steel are "basically" in fluid / play dough form and ready to be shaped without causing stress in the steel.
+A blade begins by welding either the 52100 ball bearing or 2" 5160 round bar to a section of rebar to be used as a handle for the forging process.
+Once the forge is cookin', I heat the steel until it reaches its non-magnetic temperature- this means that the chemical compounds of the steel are "basically" in fluid / playdough form and ready to be shaped without stressing or tearing the steel.
 If you hammer steel that's not hot enough it will stress, crack and break.
 I first shape the steel into a flat bar using trip hammers and presses, and once appropriately thin for a blade, the tip and particular desired shape are hand forged before the tang is drawn out.
 Maker's note: the spine of the knife is never directly hit by a hammer- the sides, and the edge are the only direct recipient of the strikes.
 Strikes harden the steel and we want to keep that spine as soft as possible for later.
 I should note that my kitchen knives do not receive this treatment- they are simply cut to shape on the bandsaw.
 The methodical thermal cycles and hammering of the steel compacts its molecular structures, which make it stronger and why one would bother with forging at all.
 Kitchen tools are not made for high stress work, so these extra measures would be arbitrarily applied.

 Once a blade is completely forged to shape and stamped with my Cunninghammer logo, the heat treat cycle begins.
-The blade is re-heated in the forge to non-magnetic before quenching *edge only* in Texaco type A oil- repeat three times.
-This flash hardens the blade which essentially force-flexes those now re-oriented and compacted structures.
-The blade is re-heated again but this time is allowed to air cool *edge up* for the normalizing sequence which relaxes the steel from that initial flex.
+The blade is re-heated in the forge to non-magnetic temperature before quenching *edge only* in Texaco type A oil- repeat three times.
+This flash-hardens the blade which essentially force-flexes those now reoriented and compacted structures.
+The blade is reheated again but this time is allowed to air cool *edge up* for the normalizing sequence which relaxes the steel from that initial flex.
 Holding it edge up ensures that the heat rises toward and through the edge.
 When this step is done in the dark, the heat can be seen moving through the steel in orange to red to black waves and is referred to as "the dragon's breath".
 Very nerdy, very cool stuff- sorry not sorry.

 A sequence of 36, 60, 120, 220, 400, 600, 1000, 2000 grit and treated cloth belts on my 2x72 grinder get me through the blade grinding, and I don't work in a hurry.
 Once the blade itself is complete I test it.
 The standard is two hundred manilla rope cuts without sharpening, but frankly I don't do that many with every knife- that is part of the quarterly "hell test" that one blade receives to gauge where I am at and includes the destructive 90 degree vice tests.
 After dozens of manilla cuts, I apply as much pressure as I can running the blade spine-first away from me on a large brass rod to check for edge flex / breakage.
 Lastly, I stab that sucker.
 Through the grind process I check the tip on the steel of the grinder motor housing but I don't usually give it a full tricep- I do, however, give it the full tricep on large wood blocks.
 Weak tips and chipped edges are a pet-peeve of mine and I make a focus to ensure those are never your problem.